NordicSemiconductor/asset-tracker-cloud-docs/CONTRIBUTING.rst

 Improving documentation
 ***********************

-`The Asset Tracker Cloud Example documention <https://nordicsemiconductor.github.io/asset-tracker-cloud-docs/>`_ can always be improved.
+`The nRF Asset Tracker documention <https://nordicsemiconductor.github.io/asset-tracker-cloud-docs/>`_ can always be improved.
 If you find something to improve, even something small like a typo, please do not hesitate to open a new PR.